Integers at least 24-bit integer precision

 #person{name = "Robert", phone = [1,2,3], address = "A street"}

-Since variables have only dynamic types it is sometimes necessary to first check
+Since variables have only dynamic types it is sometimes necessary to first check whether a variable is bound to a record of a certain record type:

 record(Variable, RecordType)